splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

    SignalFxAgent\bin\signalfx-agent.exe -service "stop"
    SignalFxAgent\bin\signalfx-agent.exe -service "uninstall"

-Once the Smart Agent  has been uninstalled, :ref:`deploy the Collector to a production host using the updated configuration file <deploy-to-prod-updated-config>` and then :ref:`validate the deployment of the Collector <validate-deployment-of-collector>`.
+After uninstalling the Smart Agent, :ref:`deploy the Collector to a production host using the updated configuration file <deploy-to-prod-updated-config>` and then :ref:`validate the deployment of the Collector <validate-deployment-of-collector>`.

 After verifying with one host, deploy the Collector with the same configuration to the rest of the hosts.